 Driving for delivery services is one of the most popular side hustles in Australia.
 The main reason is because of its flexibility, we can work whenever and wherever we want, in other words, Be Your Own Boss.
 Quite useful for those who want to achieve short-term goals or for those who want to keep working while waiting to get a full-time job.

 Uber Eats is the most popular on-demand food and grocery delivery service in the country.
 As a market leader in the industry, this platform has more on-the-road delivery drivers.
-Uber is not alone, there are several other companies battling for market share including Menulog, DoorDash and Deliveroo.
+Uber is not alone, several other companies are battling for market share including Menulog, DoorDash and Deliveroo.

 The advantage of working as a courier for the on-demand platforms above is the ease of getting started.
 There’s no need for complicated requirements such as vehicle inspection or special licensing.